 The District Heating and Cooling and Thermal Energy Storage Technology Panel of the RHC-Platform was launched in July 2018 and it is managed by the DHC+ Technology Platform, c/o Euroheat & Power.

-Thermal energy storage is the solution for a key bottleneck against the widespread and integrated use of RES, since the renewable supply does not always coincide with the demand for heating or cooling.
+Thermal energy storage (TES) is the solution for a key bottleneck against the widespread and integrated use of RES, since the renewable supply does not always coincide with the demand for heating or cooling, and electricity.
 Numerous technologies in sensible, latent or thermochemical form can time-shift renewable energy supply to periods of greatest demand, each of them characterised by different specifications and specific advantages.
 TES contributes to energy system integration, offering flexibility to the wider energy system and storage of variable renewable electricity.

 The Technology Panels consists of a pool of experts that provide specific technology input to the research activities of the RHC-ETIP.
 The structure and personal is as follows: